armory/documentation/_spinnaker_install_admin_guides/install-on-k8s.md

 If you run into issues, such as the pods getting evicted, see the Kubernetes documentation for troubleshooting tips.

-### Enter the Halyard container
+### Access the Halyard container

-The majority of tasks you need to perform need to be done the Halyard container.
-Use the following command to enter the container:
+The majority of tasks you need to perform are done from inside the Halyard container.
+Use the following command to access the container:

 ```bash
 kubectl -n spinnaker exec -it halyard-0 bash